sarkariresultcoms/sarkariresult/wp-content/plugins/featured-image-from-url/readme.txt

 == Changelog ==

+= 5.2.4 =
+* New: Optimized Images > Sizes > Make all images square; Enhancement: Collection of anonymous stats is not necessary for now and has been disabled; Fix: Resolved conflict with Rank Math SEO plugin (fatal error).

+= 5.2.3 =
+* Fix: the plugin was being translated into the site language instead of the user language; Fix: input field for featured image.

+= 5.2.2 =
+* New: WordPress block for remote featured images; Enhancement: Alternative Text field added to the Elementor widget; Enhancement: Registers are no longer listed in the Custom Fields box; Enhancements and fixes: Input fields for posts, products, and categories; Fix: Images were being cropped unnecessarily in WooCommerce.

 = 5.2.1 =
 * Fix: possible fatal error when activating or upgrading the plugin; Fix: potential undefined index/property notices.